 Advanced courses normally presuppose six hours of Philosophy, but are open to all qualified seniors.

-350. ARISTOTLE

-Advanced study of Aristotle and the chief of the Hellenistic thinkers.
+350. Aristotle Three hours Advanced study of Aristotle and the chief of the Hellenistic thinkers.
 Offered first semester.

 351. KANT Three hours Study of the Critique of Pure Reason.
 Second semester.